gt-space/luna/firmware/reco/README.md

   - `valid` (bool, 1 byte)
   - Padding (0-24 bytes, all zeros)
 - Checksum: Calculated on opcode + body
+- Transfer length: 148 bytes.
+The outbound GPS payload occupies the first 30 bytes of the transfer, and the driver returns the 148-byte RECO telemetry frame (`RecoBody`) gathered during the exchange.

 #### Opcode 0x03: Voting Logic